housing advice

 It would be best to talk to your flatmate first about the issue and have a discussion to try and resolve this amicably.
 They might not realise this is a problem.

 Residents are responsible for their guests and must be with them at all times.
-It is not permitted for guests to visit daily and use the facilities in Halls, so we would encourage you to speak to the Residential Services team.
+It is not permitted for guests to visit daily and use the facilities in Halls, so we would encourage you to speak to the Residential Life team.

 What can I do about students being noisy at night in halls?

 You can call security and tell them about the disturbance and where it is coming from.
 They will ask the resident(s) to lower or turn the music down.
-Residential Services will then follow the complaint up the next working day.
+Residential Life will then follow the complaint up the next working day.

-My flatmate's are using / allowing their guest to use drugs, what should I do?
+My flatmates are using / allowing their guest to use drugs, what should I do?

 Back to top